ologn-tech/picast/README.rst

 Debug
 -----

-There is a debug log at /var/tmp/picast.log.
+There is a debug log at `/var/tmp/picast.log`.
 It is configured in `logging.ini`.

 Known issues
 ------------

-* Resolution: picast advertised some fixed resolutions rather than connected display resolution.

-* Latency: Limited by the implementation of the rtp player, omxplayer, used.
+* Latency: Limited by the implementation of the RTP player used.

 * WiFi: The on-board WiFi chip on Pi 3/Zero W only supports 2.4GHz.
 Due to the overcrowded nature of the 2.4GHz spectrum and the use of unreliable rtp transmission, you may experience some video glitching/audio stuttering.
+  It may be better with Pi 3B+/4 that support IEEE802.11ac 5GHz.

 * HDCP(content protection): Neither the key nor the hardware is available on Pi and therefore is not supported.